Chadowo/gosu-mruby-wrapper/README.md

 ## Limitations

-- No 32bit builds, Gosu does support it though, so it's on the planned things
+- No 32bit builds, Gosu does support it though, so it's on the planned things.
 - Since this wrapper uses MRuby, not all features of Ruby (also called CRuby) are available, this can be a dealbreaker on games that make use of any other gems other than Gosu (e.g. [Nokogiri](https://nokogiri.org/index.html)).
-However gems made in *pure ruby* could technically work, provided you bundle the source code of the gem with your own, that's it, if the gem itself doesn't use any ruby features not present on MRuby. please see [MRuby limitations](https://github.com/mruby/mruby/blob/master/doc/limitations.md)
+However gems made in *pure ruby* could technically work, provided you bundle the source code of the gem with your own, that's it, if the gem itself doesn't use any ruby features not present on MRuby. please see [MRuby limitations](https://github.com/mruby/mruby/blob/master/doc/limitations.md).
-- Porting a Gosu game to work on MRuby could be difficult in a case-by-case basis, unless the game is made primarily with MRuby in mind
+- Porting a Gosu game to work on MRuby could be difficult in a case-by-case basis, unless the game is made primarily with MRuby in mind.

 ## License